Church Health Internships

 UPP (Family Counseling/ Social Work) Intern

-Works in all areas of the medical clinic to provide assistance with everyday tasks and special assignments.
 Works on special projects to become familiar with daily operations and the “behind the scenes” work of management and program development.
-Responsibilities will be given in four work areas of the clinic: medical clinic, dispensary, patient referrals and the front desk.
-Opportunities may include: working on quality improvement projects; running and collecting data; developing patient/staff education and training materials; and gathering diagnostic test reports.
-Applicants must be available to work during normal hours, Monday through Friday and it is a plus if candidates are bilingual in Spanish.
+Opportunities may include: working on quality improvement projects; running and collecting data; developing patient/staff education and training materials; and gathering diagnostic test reports and/or working within the referrals department.
+Applicants must be available to work during normal hours, Monday through Friday, and it is a plus if candidates are bilingual in Spanish.

 Please note: interns are not allowed to shadow physicians during their internship and we cannot guarantee that there will be direct patient contact.